Managing Colon Cancer

 by | Aug 29, 2024

 Being diagnosed with colon cancer can be overwhelming, not only for the patient but also for their loved ones.
-This guide breaks down the essential steps in managing colon cancer, as outlined by Dr Chintamani Godbole, a renowned colorectal surgeon.
+This guide breaks down the essential steps in managing colon cancer in Mumbai, as outlined by Dr Chintamani Godbole, a renowned colorectal surgeon.
 Understanding these steps can empower you to make informed decisions, ensuring the best possible care and outcomes.

 What is Colon Cancer?